 Burn Through and Filling Drill Holes

 Burnout can happen for a lot of reasons.
-This typically happens to me when I’m welding to hot on thin material.
+This typically happens to me when I’m welding too hot on thin material.
 I recently had to fix a few Stainless Steel pig feeders and dealt with this issue quite a bit.

-Since the material was so thin I needed to cut my amperage back and make small stitch weld to help fill in the spots.
+Since the material was so thin I needed to cut my amperage back and make a small stitch weld to help fill in the spots.

 Filling unwanted drill holes can be fixed in the same way.
-However, if the hole is too big you may have to find slug of metal to help fill the gap.
+However, if the hole is too big you may have to find a slug of metal to help fill the gap.